Twenty-First Sunday in Ordinary Time (Year A)

 Reflect, today, upon these words of Peter.
 “Lord, to whom shall we go?”
 Jesus is God, the Messiah and Savior.
 He has the words of everlasting life.
 He is the best “option” to choose.
 Say those words of Peter and, in saying them, make the choice to choose Him no matter how popular that choice is and no matter if others are making it.
 Going with the flow leads us down the wrong river.
 Making the right choice sets us on solid ground.

-Lord, there is no place for me to go other than You and Your way.
+My Lord and Messiah, there is no place for me to go other than You and Your way.
 You are the Lord of all and You are the Messiah.
 I choose You and accept all that You have taught.
 Jesus, I trust in You.

 The Narrow Gate

-Twenty-First Sunday in Ordinary Time, Year C
+Twenty-First Sunday in Ordinary Time (Year C)

 “Strive to enter through the narrow gate, for many, I tell you, will attempt to enter but will not be strong enough.”
 Luke 13:24